 It is clear that volunteering to become an RMC Director is a role that should be given careful consideration due to the responsibilities that will be taken on.

 For example, under the Corporate Manslaughter Act of 2007, not only can Resident Management Companies be prosecuted under criminal law for serious breaches of health and safety law but the Health & Safety Offences Act 2008 raised the maximum fine for offences in the lower courts from £5,000 to £20,000.
 It also increased the number of offences for which an individual can be imprisoned.
 It is therefore vitally important for RMC Directors to be aware that it is they who keep overall responsibility for the health and safety of their block, regardless of whether they delegate to others or not.

-Failure to prepare and keep records, maintain the company registers or file the accounts can result in the Directors being held liable for penalties, criminal prosecution and possible disqualification.
+Failure to prepare and keep records, maintain the company registers or file the accounts can result in the Directors being held liable for penalties, criminal prosecution and possible disqualification, even if they use a company secretary.
 But how can RMC Directors protect themselves against someone making a claim against them?
-The answer is that of Directors and Officers Liability Insurance and more on this can be read about in an excellent overview of the subject by Laura Severn, of award-winning Brady Solicitors.
+The answer is that of Directors and Officers Liability Insurance and more on this can be read here in the excellent overview of the subject by Laura Severn, of award-winning Brady Solicitors